seesharper/LightInject/doc/webapi.md

         }
     }

+> Note: LightInject.Web can be uninstalled as it is not used in the self host scenario.

 ### Scoping ###

 Scopes are handled by Web API itself and services registered with the PerScopeLifetime or PerRequestLifetime are disposed when the web request ends.